tteck/Proxmox/README.md

 <h1 align="center" id="heading"> Proxmox VE 7 Post Install </h1>

-This script will give options to Disable the Enterprise Repo, Add/Correct PVE7 Sources, Enable the No-Subscription Repo, Add Test Repo, Disable Subscription Nag and Update Proxmox VE.
+The script will give options to Disable the Enterprise Repo, Add/Correct PVE7 Sources, Enable the No-Subscription Repo, Add Test Repo, Disable Subscription Nag and Update Proxmox VE.

 Run the following in the Proxmox Shell. ⚠️ **PVE7 ONLY**